HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

-drag the left contrast limits node back to zero), then toggle on/off the mask or nuclei layers with the ![]( https://raw.githubusercontent.com/napari/napari/main/src/napari/resources/icons/visibility.svg ){alt="A screenshot of Napari's eye button" height='30px'} icon, you should see that the brown areas match the nucleus boundaries reasonably well.
+drag the left contrast limits node back to zero), then toggle on/off the mask or nuclei layers with the ![]( https://raw.githubusercontent.com/napari/napari/main/src/napari/resources/icons/visibility.svg ){alt="Napari's eye button" height='30px'} icon, you should see that the brown areas match the nucleus boundaries reasonably well.
 They aren't perfect though!
 The brown regions have a speckled appearance where some regions inside nuclei aren't labelled and some areas in the background are incorrectly labelled.

-![](fig/threshold-mask.png){alt="Mask of nuclei (brown) overlaid on nuclei image - created with manual thresholding" width="60%"}
+![](fig/threshold-mask.png){alt="Mask of nuclei (brown) overlaid on nuclei image - created with manual thresholding.
+Patchy holes are visible in the mask, as well incorrectly labelled pixels in the background." width="60%"}

 This is mostly due to the presence of noise in our image (as we looked at in the [choosing acquisition settings episode